appodeal/tools/personagraph/README.md

 ## Usage

-- Import dumps in Gzip format
+- Import profiles from dumps in Gzip format

     `$ ./bin/import dumps/*.gz`

-- Import dumps in Gzip format with count profiles with some categories
+- Import profiles filtered by categories from dumps in Gzip format

-    `$./bin/import -c with-gender:55,56 -c with-age:40,41,42,43,44,45,46 ./dumps/*.gz`
+    `$./bin/import -f with-gender:55,56 -f with-age:40,41,42,43,44,45,46 ./dumps/*.gz`

+- Other options can be found with -h flag

+   `$ ./bin/import -h`